dora1300/programmable_coiledcoil_llps/README.md

 As described in the paper, once a protein is made, you can then run single molecule simulations on it using the appropriate `.mdp` files (described above) and then pack configurations of a desired density into a box of desired size using `Packmol v.
 20.3.2`.

 ### Topologies
 This folder contains all of the topology files (`.itp` and `.top`) for all of the proteins described in this manuscript.
 Each protein pair is given its own folder. `.top` files are predesigned for slab simulations.

+#### Additional\_combinations
+This folder contains topology (`.itp` and `.top`) files for the additional combinations of mixtures of peptides from Supplementary Figure 15.

 ## Guidelines for reproducing data